adam3smith/workshops/Presentations/citation-styles.md

 %Intro to the Citation Style Language
 %Sebastian Karcher
-%NREL, January 2013
+%Harvard Kennedy School, June 2013

 #What we will learn this session
 * Zotero's citation styles are writen in CSL - Citation Style Language
-* While there are 700 styles covering almost 3000 publications, users frequently ask for specific journals or would like small adjustments to style for their own use
+* While there are >800 styles covering over 6000 publications, users frequently ask for specific journals or would like small adjustments to style for their own use
 * We will learn how to use a visual editor for CSL to
 	+ identify existing citation styles that resemble specifications
 	+ adjust those citation styles

 #Brief history of CSL
 * Developed by Bruce D'Arcus